dantleech/blog/content/posts/2025/01-09-one-hour-expression-language.md

         // oh boy! a BinaryNode!
         if ($node instanceof BinaryOpNode) {

-            // this is where things get interesting
+            // this is where things get interesting as we recurse...
             $leftValue = $this->evaluate($node->left);
-            // as we evaluate the left and right opeands
+            // ...evaluating the left and right opeands
             $rightValue = $this->evaluate($node->right);

             // and finally perform the arithmetic operations